afm215/Tensorflow-2.4.1-python3.8-gpu-no-avx/README.md

 # Tensorflow-2.4.1-python3.8 CUDA with no avx support for Ubuntu 20

-the following wheel has been compiled on xeon 5660 x , a cpu with no AVX support.
+The following wheel has been compiled on xeon 5660 x , a cpu with no AVX support.

+**Make sure you have git lfs installed since this repo is using it !**

 before installing it , follow these steps: